-Conflicts of interests: The author declare that they have no conflict of interest.
+Conflicts of interests: The author declares that they have no conflict of interest.

-Consent for publication: The authors provide permission to the Publisher to publish their work by signing the Consent to Publish form.
+Consent for publication: The authors permit the Publisher to publish their work by signing the Consent to Publish form.

-Ethics approval and consent to participate: This article was extracted from a thesis submitted by the author (code of ethics: IR.IAU.GARMSAR.REC.1398.224).
+Ethics approval and consent to participate:

+This article was extracted from a thesis submitted by the author (code of ethics: IR.IAU.GARMSAR.REC.1398.224).
 This study was conducted following the principles of the Declaration of Helsinki.